cosmycx/ethereum-private-blockchain/README.md

 ```
 > miner.start(1)
 ```
-Transfer ether bewteen accounts, must have the from account unlocked and miner going on for the transaction to go through:
+Transfer ether bewteen accounts, must have the _from_ account unlocked and miner mining for the transaction to go through:
 ```
 > eth.sendTransaction({from: '0x126.....c3c', to: '0xd9d.....d19', value: web3.toWei(1, "ether")})
 ```